pyjokes/pyjokes/README.rst

 Usage
 =====

-Once installed, simply call `pyjoke` from the command line or add it to your .bashrc file to see a joke everytime you start a terminal session.
+Once installed, simply call `pyjoke` from the command line or add it to your .bashrc file to see a joke every time you open a terminal.

 Use the `-c` flag to get jokes from a specific category.
 Options::